 Though I have classical and jazz background in training, one group with whom I played was the (at the time) groovy funk rock band ZONK during their first year (1999—2000) while we put together our first album, To Play Is To Win (out of print, as of 2006).
 Due to health issues, I left the band.

 Since then, I've taken a break on performing.
 But I've still managed to jam with others, occasionally, created the music practice/recording studio at Tellme, and recorded a piece with other Tellme musicians for one of our annual all hands meetings.
 I've improvised and created music for dear friends' weddings, performed impromptu two final pieces for fellow dancers at Stanford Jammix when the power went out near the end of the night, and continue to play whatever's in my fingers.
-I'm hoping to make time in 2016 to release new recordings, perhaps even a piece I wrote for a wedding.
+I'm planning to make time in 2019 to release new recordings, perhaps even a piece I wrote for a wedding.

 Back in the 1990s, I specialized in shooting photos of performing musicians, publishing internationally and working with local and national bands.
 I worked with Boston musicians for promotional and CD artwork.
 My main specialty was capturing live performances.
 I photographed close to a thousand shows over five years including artists such as Letters to Cleo, Sam Black Church, Henry Rollins, Helmet, Aerosmith, Honkey Ball, Eleven, Merrie Amsterburg, 6L6, Mary Lou Lord, Mary Timony, Helium, Paula Kelley, boy wonder, among many others.